 Pray for the Christian believers among the Ghao-Xong, that they will clearly understand the basis of their relationship with Christ, that it is based upon faith in the finished work of Christ.

-Pray for the Ghao-Xong community, that they will be able to live in peace and security, and be able to provide adequately for their families.
+Pray for Ghao-Xong families and communities to discover and embrace the free gift of life found by trusting Christ and his sacrificial death.
+Pray they will be able to live in peace and security, and be able to provide adequately for their families.

 "How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, 'Your God reigns!'"
 Isaiah 52:7